shan-alexander/data-engineering/README.md

 ![image failed to load](img/executed_code.png "Screenshot of the executed code")

 Go back into your workspace and run again the file `/output/v_commodities_and_inflation.sqlx`.
 It should run without errors this time, because it was able to find the referenced view (because we've now created the view by executing the dataform file').

 You might also ask, why did we name the output file with a `v_` prefix?
 We did this as a convention to denote this is a view, and specifically an `/ouput` folder view.
 When browsing through BigQuery, we won't be able to see which views are `/intermediate` and which are `/ouput`.
 If we follow this prefix convention, it will make our BigQuery datasets easier to troubleshoot and navigate.
 Using `select *` as a gold-tier query is a standard practice in data engineering so that other views, models, Looker Explores, etc., can point to the gold-tier query reliably, even when the underlying data sources and views are regularly changing.
 This reduces the technical burden during migrations, new 3rd party datasets being weaved in, architectural changes, etc. Your project leader might use a different convention.
 Check with your project leader to see what conventions are being used.
+Note that our intermediate script (full of unions) could also create a table, instead of a view, by changing the `type` in the config block.

 Your files pane now ought to look something like this: